smartcontractkit/smart-contract-examples/ccip/estimate-gas/offchain/README.md

 npx env-enc set
 ```

 1. Be familiar with abi encoding.
-In fact, you will encode an [Any2EVMMessage](https://docs.chain.link/ccip/api-reference/client#any2evmmessage) offchain then simulate sending it yo your Receiver contract.
+In fact, you will encode an [Any2EVMMessage](https://docs.chain.link/ccip/api-reference/client#any2evmmessage) offchain and then simulate sending it to your Receiver contract.

 1. Generate typechain typings for the Receiver contract: